-In July 2007 the Department of Geological Sciences and the Judson Mead Geologic Field Station embarked on an ambitious $3 million fundraising campaign aimed at solidifying the future of the Field Station as the premier location for teaching geosciences in the field.
+In July 2007 the Department of Earth and Atmospheric Sciences and the Judson Mead Geologic Field Station embarked on an ambitious $3 million fundraising campaign aimed at solidifying the future of the Field Station as the premier location for teaching geosciences in the field.
 The case was compelling, with two distinct but overlapping goals: create an endowment for the support of scholarships, course development and research, and also provide immediate funding for infrastructure improvements – namely the construction of a much-needed classroom building that could serve students in our courses as well as professionals and other users.

 Led by Professor Emeritus Lee Suttner, this effort began with five dedicated Field Station alumni sitting around a table and each agreeing to pledge a lead gift of $50,000.
 Over time this group of supporters expanded as we reconnected with others through professional circles and decades-old friendships, forged around shared experiences during summers in Montana.
-The tremendous momentum of the campaign culminated in the summer of 2012 with the dedication of a new classroom building on the field station campus during a reunion weekend attended by dozens of alumni, donors, friends, neighbors, and IU administrators.
+The tremendous momentum of the campaign culminated in the summer of 2012 with the dedication of a new classroom building on the field station grounds during a reunion weekend attended by dozens of alumni, donors, friends, neighbors, and IU administrators.

 The results of the first phase of the campaign are already being felt in Montana.
 The most obvious change is the completion of the new classroom, computer lab, and laboratory space within the new geotechnology building.
 This one building has already transformed both how and what we can teach in our traditional courses; the concentration options now have individual space for lectures, laboratory equipment use, and data analysis at levels previously not possible.